danvet/danvet.github.io/_posts/2012-11-01-i915gem-crashcourse-part-2.md

 Note that a big difference of GEM compared to a lot of other gpu execution management frameworks and kernel drivers is that GEM does not expose explicit sync objects/gpu fences to userspace.
 A synchronization point is always only implicitly attached to a buffer object, which is the only thing userspace deals with.
 In practice the difference is not big, since userspace can have equally fine-grained control over synchronization by keeping onto all the batchbuffer objects - keeping them around until the gpu is done with them won't waste any memory anyway.
 But the big upside is that when sharing buffers across processes, e.g. with DRI2 on X or generally when using a compositor, there's no need to also share a sync object: Any required sync state comes attached to the buffer object, and the kernel simply Does The Right Thing.

 This concludes the part about command submission, active object retiring and synchronization.
-In the next installment we will take a <a href="http://blog.ffwll.ch/2012/11/i915gem-crashcourse-part-3.html">closer look at how the kernel manages the GTT</a>, what happens when we run out of space in the GTT and how the i915.ko currently handles out-of-memory conditions.
+In the next installment we will take a [closer look at how the kernel manages the GTT](http://blog.ffwll.ch/2012/11/i915gem-crashcourse-part-3.html), what happens when we run out of space in the GTT and how the i915.ko currently handles out-of-memory conditions.